aurelzefi/messaging-app-api/README.md

 php artisan migrate --seed
 ```

+### Configure broadcasting

 Change the broadcasting configuration for pusher, the values don't matter as long as they match in the client application:
 ```dotenv
 BROADCAST_DRIVER=pusher